 A branded podcast may not top the podcast charts, but that’s not the aim.

 Instead, it will develop engaged listeners.
 They will become valuable customers and brand advocates.
-It’s much more effective than just advertising on podcasts.
+It’s much more effective than just advertising on podcasts and a key method in how to grow your brand.

 A good way to share your podcast is through electronic direct mail (EDM) campaigns.
 You can also post them in social media posts, or online advertising.
 It can even sit behind a webform as exclusive content.